pheno-ai/pheno-docs/markdowns/17-cgm.md

 The actual glucose measures are stored in multiple parquet files, each file holds the glucose measures for a single CGM connection. <br>

 ### Data availability:
-The metadata and summary features are stored in 2 main statistics parquet files: `main.parquet`, `daily_iglu.parquet`.
+The metadata and summary features are stored in 3 main statistics parquet files: `cgm.parquet`, `iglu.parquet`, `iglu_daily.parquet`.